-The Securities Fraud Lawyers at Greco & Greco, P.C. represent Tennessee residents in disputes with their financial advisors, stock brokers, and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
+The Securities Fraud Lawyers at Greco & Greco, P.C. represent Tennessee residents in disputes with their financial advisors, stock brokers, and securities salespersons, involving claims of suitability, violations of FINRA Rules, violations of Regulation Best Interest, broker theft, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of Tennessee including Nashville, Memphis, Knoxville, Chattanooga, Clarksville, Murfreesboro, Franklin, Jackson, Johnson City, Bartlett, and Hendersonville.Experienced FINRA Arbitration Attorneys

 If an individual investor has a dispute with a FINRA brokerage firm or stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in Nashville, Tennessee and Memphis, Tennessee.
-W. Scott Greco has been trying NASD/FINRA arbitrations for over 25 years.Contingency Fees for Harmed Tennessee Investors
+Our managing partner, W. Scott Greco, has been trying NASD/FINRA arbitrations for over 25 years.Contingency Fees for Defrauded Tennessee Investors

 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed Tennessee investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.Tennessee Securities Division and Securities Act